-This post talks about complete tutorials in Variables on DOS programming.
+This post discusses comprehensive tutorials on Variables in DOS programming.

-There are two ways to declare and store the values in variables.
+There are two ways to declare and store values in variables:

 • Set Command